Elijah-Ugoh/Model-Training-For-Nuclei-Segmentation/README.md

-# BINP37 Research Project Documentation
+# Project Documentation
-# Data Exploration and Installation of Required Tools
+## Data Exploration and Installation of Required Tools

 ### Installing QuPath
 QuPath is used for image analysis and Ground Truth annotation of stained slides